jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 As LSU's first ever NBA Draft pick, Joe Dean also became the first SEC player selected in the top-5.

-{% include ad-content.html %}

 ### 1953 NBA Draft

-The 1953 NBA Draft had 122 total selections starting with two territorial picks, a first round of seven picks, eleven rounds of two or three picks, and then another large pool of extra picks at the end.
+The 1953 NBA Draft had 122 total selections starting with two territorial picks, a first round of seven picks, 11 rounds of two or three picks, and then another large pool of extra picks at the end.

 ![1953 NBA Draft selections from current SEC schools][image4]